ChandraPrakash-Bathula/LLM_Finance_Project/README.md

 ## Acknowledgments

-Special thanks to the developers and contributors of Langchain, Serpa API, OpenAI, and other libraries and tools used in this project for their invaluable support and contributions.
+Special thanks to the developers and contributors of Langchain, Serpa API, OpenAI, and other libraries and tools.